 They were without orientation and walked in the wet clothes for several hours.
 After some time they found a house and a person who was there, this person saw them and said “hajde hajde” and “go go go!”
-When they arrived in Velika Kladuša they met a man with a dog who wanted to beat them and harassed the men with his dog.
+The first recognisable location they found was Velika Kladuša.
+Here they met a male member of the public with a dog.
+He wanted to beat them and harassed the men with his dog.
 Another person passing by stopped him before this could happen.
-Finally they found friends in Velika Kladuša and got dry clothes, food and blankets.
-It was Sunday at around 1:00 pm.
+Finally they found friends in Velika Kladuša and received dry clothes, food and blankets.
+It was Sunday the 28th at around 1:00 pm.
 The following day, the respondent saw his mobile phone with another person and took it back.
 He mentioned that someone took the bag with all the mobiles and sold it in Velika Kladuša.

 After describing the pushback, he said:

 “I am feeling like a dog, not like a human.
 This I will never forget all my life this fucking shit.
 Why?
 Catch me, okay: but not like that!
 Why they beat woman?
 I cant back to Algeria, I have nothing in Algeria.”